suncoast-devs/handbook/lessons/cs-linq/lecture.md

 ---

-## Using LINQ and lambdas.
+## Using LINQ and expressions.

-Lets return to our lambda example of using the `MultiplyBy2`.
+Lets return to our expression example of using the `MultiplyBy2`.
 Suppose we had a list such as:

 ```csharp
 var scores = new List<int> { 42, 100, 98, 15 };